mars-project/mars/docs/source/contributing.rst

 Rebuilding Cython Code
 ``````````````````````
 Mars uses Cython to accelerate part of its code.
-After you changes Cython
+After you change Cython source
-files, or ``*.pyx``, you need to compile them into binaries by executing the
+code, you need to compile them into binaries by executing the command below on
-command below on the root of Mars project:
+the root of Mars project:

 .. code-block:: bash